 This handy guide lists several of the most common higher education abbreviations and will help you understand the different types of qualifications available.
-By the end you’ll know your PG Dip from your PhD, as well as the difference between an MBA, an MPH and an MSc.
+By the end you’ll know your PG Dip from your PhD, as well as the difference between an MPH and an MSc.

 A-level – GCE Advanced Level

 The A-level is a qualification that is generally worked towards over two years, and can lead to further study, training and work.
 Obtaining A-levels or equivalent qualifications is usually required for entrance to many universities.

 Students with certain relevant qualifications may be exempt from some modules on our courses.
 This reduces the time needed to complete your University of Essex Online qualification, as well as reducing the full course fee you will be asked to pay.

 An undergraduate qualification representing a course of higher education academic study.
 The two most common are the BA (Bachelor of Arts) and BSc (Bachelor of Science).
 Many of our graduates use their Bachelors degree to get into a job or profession.
 Some go on to further postgraduate study, such as a Masters degree..

 A CertHE is the basic qualification that can be gained in higher education and shows that you are capable of studying successfully at university level.
 It is equal to 120 credits at level 4 — or the first level of a degree course.
 This can be achieved as a stand-alone qualification or used as a stepping stone towards further education.

 A foundation degree is equivalent to the first two levels of a Bachelors degree (out of three).
 These provide a platform for candidates to access higher level jobs without the full commitment of an undergraduate degree.
 Students can later finish their undergraduate study by completing a Top-up degree.